Identity Document Verification – What You Need to Know

 Biometric Matching

 Biometric matching adds an extra layer of security.
 It involves comparing the biometric data (such as a photo or fingerprint) on the document with a live capture from the individual.
-This step ensures that the person presenting the document belongs to them, which helps reduce the risk of identity theft.
+This step ensures that the person presenting the document owns it, which helps reduce the risk of identity theft.

 Benefits of Identity Document Verification